-Crescita Therapeutics Inc. ("Crescita" or the "Company") is a publicly traded Canadian commercial dermatology company with in-house research & development ("R&D") and manufacturing capabilities.
-The Company offers a portfolio of high-quality, science-based non-prescription skincare products and early to commercial stage prescription products.
-Crescita owns multiple proprietary transdermal delivery platforms that support the development of patented formulations to facilitate the delivery of active ingredients into or through the skin.
-The Company's corporate functions are carried out from its headquarters located at 2805, Place Louis-R-Renaud, Laval, Québec, H7V 0A3.
+Crescita Therapeutics Inc. ("Crescita" or the "Company") is a publicly traded Canadian commercial dermatology company, listed on the Toronto Stock Exchange (the "TSX"), with in-house research & development ("R&D") and manufacturing capabilities.
+The Company offers a portfolio of high-quality, science-based non-prescription skincare products and a commercial stage prescription product.
+Crescita also owns multiple proprietary transdermal delivery platforms that support the development of patented formulations to facilitate the delivery of active ingredients into or through the skin.
+The Company's operations and corporate functions are carried out from its headquarters located at 2805, Place Louis-R-Renaud, Laval, Québec, H7V 0A3.
 Crescita maintains its registered office at 333 Bay Street, Suite 3400, Toronto, Ontario, M5H 2S7.